quickthyme/qloop/docs/introduction.md

 are typically bound to a loop at some point, or combined with other paths and/or segments to form more complex chains.

-The practical benefit of using `path`, is that it improves readability of composed `segments`.
-In practice, once "baked in", they seldom need changing.

 <br />